Dido Elizabeth Belle

-In contrast to her early life in the grand environment of Kenwood House and its grounds, Dido’s later life was relatively humble.
+In contrast to her early life in the grand environment of Kenwood, Dido’s later life was relatively humble.
 When he died in 1793, Lord Mansfield left her an annuity of at least £100 and a lump sum of £500.
 This was a much smaller sum than that given to her cousin Elizabeth, but it is unclear if this had anything to do with Dido’s race – it was not unusual to treat illegitimate offspring as lesser family.
-Later that year Dido married a steward (a senior servant) named John Davinier, and the couple went on to have at least three children.
-They lived in London’s Pimlico until Dido’s death in 1804 aged 43.
+Later that year Dido married a steward (a senior servant) named John Davinier, and the couple went on to have three sons.
+They lived in London, near Hanover Square, until Dido’s death in 1804 at the age of 43.

 History of Kenwood

 Find out more about Kenwood, the mansion on the edge of London’s Hampstead Heath which was transformed by Robert Adam for Lord Mansfield and is now home to a world-famous art collection.

 Women in history